Main Appositive Takeaways:

 Without the appositive phrase “Ms. Lu” in the sentence, you would have no idea which teacher wants to see you after class.
-The phrase is essential, or restrictive, so no commas are necessary.
+Since the phrase is essential, or restrictive, no commas are necessary.

-It’s a nice little tidbit to learn that Rachel is an employee of Bloomingdale’s, but that doesn’t change who she’s in love with.
+It’s a nice little tidbit to learn that Rachel is an employee of Bloomingdale’s.
+But that doesn’t change who she’s in love with.
 It’s fun information, but not essential.
-That makes it a nonrestrictive phrase, and we know to offset it with commas.
+That makes it a nonrestrictive phrase.
+For this reason, we know to offset it with commas.

 You can also offset nonrestrictive appositives in other ways if the alternatives suit your style and purpose.

 Can you have two Appositives in a Sentence?

 If you are careful not to overwhelm the reader with too much information, multiple appositives can be an effective writing tool.
 On one hand, double or triple appositives can help add detail and additional information to your sentence.
 Additionally, they can also help create a distinct style and flow.
 On the other hand, you may run the risk of sounding repetitive or burying your reader in too much detail or information at one time.
 All in all, don’t overuse apposition in your work.

 Appositives are a simple way to infuse your writing with color and interest.
 However, that’s the case if you handle them properly.
 Pay attention to sentence structure, double-check your punctuation, and ensure your meaning stays intact no matter what.

 How Well do you Know Appositives?
 Take This Quick Quiz